marco-ardi/Google-Data-Analytics-Certificate-Project/README.md

 # Google-Data-Analytics-Certificate-Project
-My Capstone project for Google Data Analytics Certificate
+My Capstone project for Google Data Analytics Certificate.

+See *Google Data Analytics Guidelines.pdf* for this project's guidelines and purpose,  *Bike Sharing Notebook.ipynb* for the analysis and *script.R* for the raw script.